Animal Welfare and Outdoor Gear

 • A regulating or certifying entity, which could be a government agency or a recognized third-party authority

-The Responsible Down Standard, Responsible Wool Standard and Leather Working Group certifications are rigorous animal-related standards that have emerged from collaborative efforts across the outdoor industry.
+The Responsible Down Standard and Responsible Wool Standard certifications are rigorous animal-related standards that have emerged from collaborative efforts across the outdoor industry.

 As a lover of both animals and gear, your savvy approach is to look for labels like these—ones that are indeed legit because they meet the above criteria.